 In accordance with California Education Code sections 47604.33 and 47606.5, Charter School shall include in its annual update a "listing and description of the expenditures for the fiscal year implementing the specific actions included in the charter as a result of the reviews and assessment required by paragraph (1)" of section 47606.5(a).
-These expenditures shall be "classified using the California School Accounting Manual pursuant to Section 41010."
 (Ed.
-Code § 47606.5(
+Code § 47606.5(b).)